Sex, lies and payday loans: The parachute murder plot

 He replied: "Why are you worried?
 They can't do anything."

 He had taken out several high-interest loans with payday loan companies.
 He asked friends for money, promising to pay it back.
-He transferred three lots of £2,000 from Victoria's saving account to his own, without her knowledge.
+He transferred three lots of £2,000 from Victoria's savings account to his own, without her knowledge.

 When she noticed the transactions, Cilliers told her that her account had been hacked.
-When the bank investigated this apparent fraud, it found that the internet provider address was the family's home computer.
+When the bank investigated this apparent fraud, it found the IP address was the family's home computer.

 But, on that day just before Easter 2015, when Emile suggested the jump, Victoria was delighted he seemed to want to not only do something fun, but do it together.